-The world famous five storied Nyatapola Temple the tallest temple is situated in Bhaktapur.
-It was built by King Bhupatendra Malla in 1708 A D. It stands on five terraces on each of which squat a pair figures, two famous wrestlers (Malla), two elephants, two lions, two griffins and two Baghini and Singhini, the tiger and lion goddesses, each pair of this figure is considered ten times stronger than the ones immediately below while the lowest pair, the two strong men Jaya Malla and Phatta Malla were reputedly ten times stronger than any other ordinary man.
+As The world-famous five-storied Nyatapola Temple the tallest temple is situated in Bhaktapur.
+It was built by King Bhupatendra Malla in 1708 A D. It stands on five terraces on each of which squat a pair figures, two famous wrestlers (Malla), two elephants, two lions, two griffins and two Baghini and Singhini, the tiger and lion goddesses.
+Each pair of this figure is considered ten times stronger than the ones immediately below while the lowest pair.
+The two strong men Jaya Malla and Phatta Malla were reputedly ten times stronger than any other ordinary man.

-Nepal’s vast heritage of Temples like Nyatapola and work of art is renowned through the world, the more so now because of the increasing number of tourists who come to seek the rich culture that still thrives in the unique country Nepal.
+Nepal’s vast heritage of Temples like Nyatapola and work of art is renowned through the world.
+The more so now because of the increasing number of tourists.
+Who comes to seek the rich culture that still thrives in the unique country Nepal.
 This historical and artistic temple of Bhaktapur is dedicated to al the powerful Goddess Siddhi Luxmi Devi of Tantra Sastra related to Goddess Durga.

 There are four parts in the artistic image of Siddhi Luxmi Devi.
 First of all, there is a figure of Betal sleeping in the ground and treated by Bhairaba.
 Bhairaba is standing upon the body of Betal holding by his two hands Goddess Siddhi Luxmi Devi with different weapons holding in her hands.
 Goddess Siddhi Luxmi Devi has seven heads four upon two and two upon one in the top in three parts.
 There are two images of Bhairaba in right side Masan Bhairaba and in left side Mahankal Bhairaba.